 Bunions are not only ugly but also very painful as they grow larger.
 If you don’t get help for bunions, they can eventually push your big toe on top of your second toe, causing severe pain.
-If you’re struggling with bunions, use online booking or call to schedule a visit with expert podiatrist Innjea Park, DPM, or James Tachibana, DPM, of Nippon Medical Office.
+If you’re struggling with bunions, use online booking or call to schedule a visit with expert podiatrist James Tachibana, DPM, of Nippon Medical Office.
 With office locations in East Midtown Manhattan and Hartsdale, New York, help is nearby.

 A bunion is a bone malformation that occurs when your metatarsophalangeal joint in your big toe swells considerably.

 Eventually, your big toe starts shifting until it puts pressure on your other toes.
 Sometimes, your big toe even overlaps your second toe completely.
 If untreated, bunions can cause severe pain.
 Bunions can also make it very difficult to walk normally.

 Certain groups are more likely to develop bunions.
 Most bunion sufferers are women, and this may be tied to wearing high heels or other shoes that aggravate the metatarsophalangeal joint.

 If your parents or other close family members suffer from bunions or other foot structure problems, you're more likely to have them yourself.

 Bunions don't go away on their own.
 In fact, your bunions are likely to grow much worse if you don't seek help.
 Dr. Tachibana has two main treatment goals: alleviating your symptoms and preventing the bunion from continuing to grow.

 Some simple noninvasive changes can make a big difference when it comes to bunion symptom relief.
 These changes may include: